mmarquee/ui-automation/docs/developer.md

-The library is a programmers tool, and they will either need to have the source code of the application under test, or be able to 'explore'`the application to get the names of controls, etc.
+The library is a programmers tool, in order to automate an application under tests developers will need to 'explore' the application to get the names of controls, etc. using a tool like ...
+It will also help to have the original source code, but it is not essential.

-The MS UIAutomation Library is a COM control, and the classes that represent this have been wrapped using native JNA calls (currently using 4.3.0).
+The MS UIAutomation Library is a COM control, and the classes that represent this have been wrapped using native JNA calls (currently using 4.5.0).

 ## Maven
 The library is held in the Sonatype OSS repository, so is